HannahLas/Challenge1/README.md

 ## My first challenge with the edX Bootcamp

 I completed this task for the first challenge in my Skills Boot Camp in Front-End Web Development.
 The purpose of this task was so I could learn a key skill for my future career as a web developer.
 This was an 'on-the-job ticket' challenge where I was provided with starter code and needed to modify the code to fulfil accessibility standards so that the site could be optimized for search engines.
-I learnt the semantic features of HTML and replaced some <div> tags with tags such as <header>,<section>, <article> and <footer>.
+I learnt the semantic features of HTML and replaced some div tags with tags such as header,section, article and footer.
 I also added in comments to the CSS file and reorganised the CSS so it was easier to read and more concise.

 ## Usage
 Click on the links in the navigation bar to be directed to the relevant section of the website.
 See the screenshot below to see the navigation bar.